shopware/helm-charts/charts/shopware/README.md

 #### Install MinIO Operator

 MinIO is a high-performance, S3-compatible object store built for large-scale AI/ML, data lake, and database workloads.
 MinIO is used for public assets and private files.

 For more information, visit the [MinIO documentation](https://min.io/).

-We use MinIO here to force Shopware to use S3, reducing write operations since Shopware optimizes for S3 usage.
+We use MinIO here to force Shopware to use S3, reducing write operations since Shopware is optimized for S3 usage.
 You can also use AWS S3.
 To disable MinIO, set `minio.enabled` to `false` in the [values.yaml](values.yaml) file.

 > **Warning:**
-> Do not use this setup in production! mTLS is disabled in the MinIO values because Kind provides a self-signed certificate for MinIO, which is incompatible with Shopware.
-One solution could be to use a proper certificate authority for the cluster.
-With Istio, this is not an issue as mTLS is handled by Istio.
+> Do not use this setup in production!
+> mTLS is disabled in the MinIO values because Kind provides a self-signed certificate for MinIO, which is incompatible with Shopware.
+> One solution could be to use a proper certificate authority for the cluster.
+> With Istio, this is not an issue as mTLS is handled by Istio.

 To install the MinIO Operator in your cluster, execute:
 ```